ionic-team/capacitor/CONTRIBUTING.md

 * `ios-template`: Default iOS App installed by the CLI
 * `android`: Capacitor Android Runtime
 * `android-template`: Default Android App installed by the CLI
-* `plugin-template`: The default plugin template when creating a new plugin

 ## Publishing Capacitor